danieldriessen/ioBroker.google-home-nest/docs/en/adapter_setup.md

 1. Open the [Google Cloud Console](https://console.cloud.google.com/) in your browser.<br>
 > [!TIP]
-> The **'Google Cloud Console'** can also be accessed via the address 'https://console.cloud.google.com/' or by clicking on one of the corresponding buttons in the Adapter **'Admin Panel'**.
+> The **'Google Cloud Console'** can also be accessed via the address 'https://console.cloud.google.com/' or by clicking on one of the corresponding buttons in the adapter **'Admin Panel'**.

 2. If you access the **'Google Cloud Console'** for the first time, you will now be prompted to accept the terms of use for the **'Google Cloud Platform'**.<br>
    ![Google Cloud Console - Terms](img/screenshots/googleCloudConsole/screenshot_googleCloudConsole_terms.png)